ParkSangGwon/DLog/README.md

-# DLog is Log for Android
+# DLog

-it works for only DEBUG mode
+Dlog is useful log for android log. it works for only DEBUG mode

 **when you develop**